ipld/ipld/schemas/schema-kinds.md

   * **Struct**
   * **Enum**
   * **Copy**

+Blocks encoded with the `raw` codec are considered valid `Bytes` kinds.
+You can refer to the codec specifications to see how other kinds are encoded in each codec.

 We define ***"Recursive Kinds"*** as the kinds that are comprised of other
 kinds: List, Map, Union, Struct, and Enum.
 These kinds provide the primary